-- 3 To set up the terminal line to become a static asynchronous DECnet line, enter the DCL command SET TERMINAL at your terminal.
-If there is more than one terminal attached to your VMS system, you must specify a SET TERMINAL command for each terminal line that will be used for a static asynchronous DECnet connection. - Nondialup line: For a nondialup configuration, enter the following SET TERMINAL command to convert a terminal line to a static asynchronous line: - \$ SET TERMINAL/PERMANENT/PROTOCOL=DDCMP device-name:
+- 3. To set up the terminal line to become a static asynchronous DECnet line, use the DCL command SET TERMINAL device-name, with the appropriate qualifiers, as shown in the following examples.
+Device-name represents the name of the terminal port to which the line that you want to make a static asynchronous DECnet line is connected.
+(All references to a device in this section refer to the terminal port.)
+If there is more than one terminal attached to your system, you must specify a SET TERMINAL command for each terminal line that will be used for a static asynchronous DECnet connection. - a.
+Nondialup line: For a nondialup configuration, enter the following SET TERMINAL command to convert a terminal line to a static asynchronous line:

+'''

+$ SET TERMINAL/PERMANENT/PROTOCOL=DDCMP device-name:

+'''